acrlakshman/profileio/README.md

 ├── ...
 ```

-Data from `profile_web.yml` will be used to generate website and `profile_resume.yml` will be used to generate pdf resume.
+Data from `profile_web.yml` will be used to generate website and `profile_resume.yml` will be used to generate pdf r&eacute;sum&eacute;.

 Demo
 ---